 Almost four decades after the scientific discovery of HIV/AIDS, the world continues to grapple with this public health challenge.
 A successful response requires thinking differently about the epidemic, but what type of thinking can facilitate change?

-Thinking Differently about HIV/AIDS book is the first Canadian anthology of critical social science perspectives on HIV/AIDS, demonstrating how and why critical social science is necessary for rethinking research and the course of action required to address the epidemic.
+Thinking Differently about HIV/AIDS is the first Canadian anthology of critical social science perspectives on HIV/AIDS, demonstrating how and why critical social science is necessary for rethinking research and action required to address the epidemic.

 This book will find an audience among scholars and researchers in HIV/AIDS, public health, and epidemiology, and among community workers in HIV/AIDS.

 Critical work in the social sciences of HIV is absolutely vital.
 This edited collection does an excellent job of orienting us to some of the potential and pitfalls of this work and how we think about, and respond to, an evolving epidemic.